By Ian White

 "I was attending [cult meetings] in the week and church on a Sunday and comparing the two.
 I couldn't get the Galatians verse out of my head, and realised I had denied God's grace [his free gift of eternal life] by trying to live by the law [obedience to cult regulations] in order to earn a place in heaven."

 Jason informed his parents he would no longer be seeking re-instatement.
 His dad's last words to him were that he would "die at Armageddon".

 Freed from dead religion, Jason began to put his faith in Jesus instead of an organisation knowing that there is nothing he can do to "work" his way to heaven – Jesus has done it all already.

-Now he and new wife Ally can look forward to celebrating Luke's birthday his own in May, and Jesus' birthday this Christmas!•
+Now he and new wife Ally can look forward to celebrating Luke's birthdays, his own and Jesus' birthday this Christmas!•